juanjux/wodri/backend/source/retriever/checklist.markdown

 * Can be pure?

 Function body:
+* strings and structs that will be initialized later can be declared == null
 * Can some local vars be immutable or const?
 * Can I remove pointless local vars?
 * If a foreach iterates over a list of structs, use ref